greenelab/deep-review/sections/04_study.md

 can represent the underlying state of the given system and can be used to study heterogeneity across samples as well as how the system reacts to perturbation.
-While gene expression measurements have been traditionally made by quantitative PCR, low throughput flourescense based methods, and microarray technologies, the field has shifted in recent years to primarily performing RNA sequencing to catalog total RNA.
+While gene expression measurements have been traditionally made by quantitative polymerase chain reaction (qPCR), low throughput flourescense based methods, and microarray technologies, the field has shifted in recent years to primarily performing RNA sequencing (RNA-seq) to catalog whole transcriptomes.
 As such next generation sequencing technologies continue to fall in price and rise in throughput, studying gene expression through the lens of deep learning will increase in practicality and promise.

 Already several deep learning approaches have been applied to gene expression data with varying aims.
 For instance, many researchers have applied unsupervised deep learning approaches to extract meaningful representations of gene modules or sample clusters.
-Unsupervised approaches, such as denoising autoencoders, have been applied to cluster yeast expression microarrays into known modules representing cell cycle processes [@tag:Gupta2015_exprs_yeast] and also to stratify yeast strains based on chemical and mutational perturbations [@tag:Chen2016_exprs_yeast].
-Shallow (one hidden layer) denoising autoencoders have also been fruitful in extracting biological insight from thousandas of _Pseudomonas aeruginosa_ experiments [@tag:Tan2015_adage @tag:Tan2016_eadage] and in aggregating features relevant to specific breast cancer subtypes [@tag:Tan2014_psb].
+Denoising autoencoders have been used to cluster yeast expression microarrays into known modules representing cell cycle processes [@tag:Gupta2015_exprs_yeast] and also to stratify yeast strains based on chemical and mutational perturbations [@tag:Chen2016_exprs_yeast].
+Shallow one hidden layer) denoising autoencoders have also been fruitful in extracting biological insight from thousands of _Pseudomonas aeruginosa_ experiments [@tag:Tan2015_adage @tag:Tan2016_eadage] and in aggregating features relevant to specific breast cancer subtypes [@tag:Tan2014_psb].

 Alternatively, deep learning approaches are being applied for gene expression prediction tasks.
 For example, a deep neural network with three hidden layers outperformed linear regression in inferring the expression of over 20,000 target genes based on a representative, well-connected set of